Lady Sovereign: Television and commercial appearances

 On 23 October 2006, Sovereign made an appearance on American talk show the Late Show with David Letterman.
 During her performance of "Love Me Or Hate Me" the lyrics "If you hate me, then fuck you" were changed to "if you hate me, then I hate you".
 Lady Sovereign served as the host and spokesperson for Adult Swim and Chocolate Industries' Chocolate Swim.
-In January 2010 Bally Total Fitness selected Lady Sovereign and her song "I Got You Dancing" for the featured artist section on their website, the song is also being used in their television commercials.
+In January 2010, Bally Total Fitness selected Lady Sovereign and her song "I Got You Dancing" for the featured artist section on their website, the song is also being used in their television commercials.

 On 22 January 2010, Sovereign was due to appear on This Week, a BBC political review show, to discuss the laws regarding self-defence for householders.
 Early in the programme, she was shown backstage waving to camera in anticipation of her appearance.
 However, when the segment began, presenter Andrew Neil apologised to viewers and explained the rapper had "done a runner."
 Neil instead discussed the topic with regular contributors Michael Portillo and Diane Abbott and concluded by joking "Who needs Lady Sovereign?
 Who is Lady Sovereign?"
 Abbott laughed and responded "I don't know."
 In an interview with The Guardians Rich Pelley on 30 January, Lady Sovereign said of the incident: "I had a panic attack!
 My hands went stiff and I started hyperventilating.
 I didn't want to do it hours before but I went anyway, then I just changed my mind at the last minute, I guess."

-Lady Sovereign appeared on British game show Total Wipeout's eighth celebrity special.
+Lady Sovereign appeared on the British game show Total Wipeout's eighth celebrity special.
 She made it to the second round by default but failed to advance any further.
 She was the third evicted housemate from the seventh series of Celebrity Big Brother.
 She was nominated for both the first and second evictions.
 Having survived the first double eviction, she was evicted the second time around with 69.5% of the vote.